One-third of U.K. kids live in poverty — and it's about to get worse

 Her inability to succeed was not for lack of trying.
 “I was doing the best I could,” said Butterworth, whose son, Tyler, is 6.

 "Even if I can’t give Tyler everything he wants, I make sure he knows he’s got everything he needs,” she added.
-“He’s loved and care for.”
+“He’s loved and cared for.”

 And things are getting worse.
 The Institute for Fiscal Studies believes that child poverty could reach almost 37 percent by 2022.